 High broadband users

-You might need to shop around for ultrafast broadband - with speeds of 300Mbps or more - if you are a high user.
-This might be because you like to download new-release games to a console, download movies or live in a household with lots of users.
+You might need to shop around for ultrafast broadband – with speeds of 300Mbps or more – if you are a high user.
+High usage could be because you like to download new-release games to a console, download movies or you live in a household with lots of users.
 Ultrafast broadband might be overkill for one video chat, but if you live in a big household with multiple users working from home or using separate devices at once it could make a big difference.

-The parts of the UK served by ultrafast broadband are increasing, so make sure to check what is available before you renew your existing deal.
+The parts of the UK served by ultrafast broadband – delivered through either full fibre, cable or mobile broadband – are increasing, so make sure to check what is available before you renew your existing deal.

 For households that claim certain benefits, you may find you can access social tariffs.
 Social tariffs are broadband and calls deals offered at a reduced price, or with a certain number of months free, to households who might otherwise struggle to meet the cost of the speeds they need.
 You can find out more about social tariffs in our article, 'What is a broadband social tariff and how much can you save?'.
 Make sure to compare these deals with standard offers though, as you may find one at a better price.